-Labour's messaging about a difficult inheritance has not given them licence to break their promises on taxes - 56 per cent say it would not be acceptable for Labour to break their pledge not to raise tax on working people given the state of public finances, compared to 21 per cent who say it would be acceptable.
-The public are also resistant to the idea of increased tax just for higher earners.
+Labour's difficult inheritance messaging has not given them licence to break their promises on taxes - 56% say it would not be acceptable for Labour to break their pledge not to raise tax on working people given the state of public finances, compared to 21% who say it would be acceptable.
+And the public are also resistant to the idea of increased tax just for higher earners.
 In both cases, Labour voters are more likely than the general public to think that tax rises are acceptable.
 But most Labour voters think tax rises are unacceptable, unless they only apply to higher tax bands.

-"I'm telling you now, I'm dreading that budget.
+"I'm telling you now, I'm dreading that budget."
 Probably the only time ever in my life when I've dreaded a budget."
 Halima, Birmingham The public do not give Labour much leeway to put up taxes During the election campaign Labour pledged not to increase national insurance or income tax.
 Which of the following comes closest to your view?